-A Borrower’s Guide to How Mortgage Rates Are Influenced by the Secondary Market
+Borrower's Guide on How the Secondary Market influences mortgage Rates

 Interest rates may change rapidly when the government withdraws market stimulus and investors return to the secondary market.
 Although lenders don’t talk much about the secondary market, it is one of the most significant factors in determining the rate that you’ll pay on your mortgage.